Designed to help you get a head start in planning your trip to Nepal

 Nepal has a large range of accommodation available at great rates.
 There are some "Nepal specific" things you need to be aware of though.

-Electricity in Nepal is a problem and power cuts are frequent.
-All hotels have some form of backup.
+Electricity in Nepal can be a problem and power cuts outside of the capital can be frequent.
+The good news is that most hotels have some form of backup.
 If constant electricity is important to you then you'll need a hotel that has a generator.
+Since 2018 Kathmandu and Pokhara have had relatively stable electricity supplies.
+However in Sauraha, Lumbini or remoter towns power cuts can still happen.

-Hotels/guest houses/teahouses when trekking are not bookable online.
+Hotels/guest houses/teahouses when trekking are not bookable online (don't believe anyone telling you they are).
 They can only be booked by your trekking guide or through the guesthouse you stayed at the previous night.

 Accommodation in Nepal never books out.
 However your "favorite" choice of hotel might book out during peak season.
 If that's important to you, then book ahead.
 Likewise if you've never been to Nepal it's always advisable to book your first few nights stay when you arrive.

-The best hotel booking option is with Agoda below who I've partnered with as bookings are hassle free and have good rates:
+The best hotel booking option for the main towns is with Agoda below who I've partnered with as bookings are hassle free and have good rates:

 |Search for Hotels in Kathmandu|